soonick/soonick.github.io/_posts/2020-07-22-push-notifications-on-web-applications.md

 ## Conclusion

 In this post I covered how to show push notifications and how to send push notifications from a server to a web app.
-The example I showed is very naive, but it shows the mechanisms that need to be used in a real app.
+The example is very naive, but it shows the mechanisms that need to be used in a real app.